mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 - application/static site/media hosting
 - big data storage and analytics
 - software delivery (patches)

+> S3 is generally good for bigger objects and less great for many smaller
+> objects

 S3 although is presented like a directory/file system, however is more like a key value store from the underlying infrastructure perspective.
 All buckets